 Toppings & Nutrition: Build Your Best Bowl

-The Best Toppings for a Cottage Cheese Pizza Bowl
+Best Toppings for a Healthy Pizza Bowl

 Toppings are where the fun begins.
 Whether you’re into classic flavors or looking to try something bold, there’s no wrong way to layer a pizza bowl.
 Here are some go-to ideas that pair beautifully with cottage cheese: